ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 ##### The `trivy-scan.yml` workflow script [Required]

 This workflow script is used to scan the module for vulnerabilities using Trivy.
 This workflow script is triggered automatically on a schedule and can be triggered manually as well.
-The status of this workflow is displayed on the Standard Library Dashboard under the `Security Check` column.
+The status of this workflow is displayed on the Ballerina Library Dashboard under the `Security Check` column.

 ##### The `update-spec.yml` workflow script [Optional]